 Across the bottom from L to R,

-- the blue tyedye long dress is Soft Summer, still foggy but distinctly cooler, a little fresher
+– the blue tyedye long dress is True to Soft Summer, still soft but distinctly cooler, a little fresher.

 A Park in Paris

 An inspiring closing note that another Susan shared with me for you to enjoy (and on behalf of all of us, I thank her).
 This is the Parc Luxembourg in Paris.
-How you feel sitting on one of those benches, surrounded by those colours and textures, that light and temperature, that’s how looking at Soft Autumn should feel.
-Could you feel yourself relax?
-Listen to those feelings.
-They’re real.
+How you might feel sitting on one of those benches, surrounded by those colours and textures, that light and temperature, represent Soft to True Autumn beautifully.